XuhengLi/Software-Foundations-Playground/README.md

 The code works on coq.8.4.6 with ocaml 4.02.0.

-Nor all of the solutions are optimized or correct.
+Not all of the solutions are optimized or correct.
 Just for fun.